Skip Global navigation and goto content

 If you feel that you might have Zika fever, please visit your health care provider.
 A health care provider will determine if the patient is exhibiting symptoms of Zika virus and discuss the patient’s travel history.

-If appropriate, based on the guidance from the CDC, the health care provider will order a specialized blood test or urine test.
-All testing has to be ordered by a health care provider, in communication with their department of health and CDC.
 Travelers returning home from areas with active Zika virus transmission should avoid being bitten by mosquitoes for three weeks following travel, especially while ill, to prevent infection of local mosquitoes.
 Women who were traveling in areas where Zika virus was active during their pregnancy should consult with their obstetrician.

 People typically develop symptoms between 2 and 14 days after they are bitten by the infected mosquito.
 Zika fever is a mild illness with only 1 out of 5 cases known to show symptoms.
 Severe cases of the disease is uncommon.

-Since there is no specific treatment against the virus, treat the symptoms by getting plenty of rest, drink fluids to prevent dehydration, take medicines to relieve fever and pain.
+Since there is no specific treatment against the virus, treat the symptoms by getting plenty of rest, drink fluids to prevent dehydration, and take medicines to relieve fever and pain.
 Illness typically resolves within a week.

 Yes, traveling to Florida is safe.
 Florida’s small case cluster is not considered widespread transmission.
 Travelers to Florida should always take precautions to protect against mosquito bites (such as repellents) and sun burns (sun screen, sun glasses).